benedekrozemberczki/littleballoffur/docs/source/notes/introduction.rst

 Exploration sampling
 --------------------

-The final task that we will look at taking a subgraph with exploration sampling from a GitHub social network.
+The third task that we will look at is extracting a subgraph with exploration sampling from a GitHub social network.
 In this graph nodes represent GitHub developers and the edges between them are mutual follower relationships.
 For details about the dataset `see this paper <https://arxiv.org/abs/1909.13021>`_.